What is Root Resorption?

-We often do not know the cause of root resorption in permanent teeth, but there are several factors which could act as contributors.
-Pressure and tension are normal stressors that can lead to breakdown in tissue, so years after excessive orthodontic force, a tooth may experience resorption.
+We often do not know the cause of root resorption in permanent teeth, but there are several factors that could act as contributors.
+Pressure and tension are normal stressors that can lead to a breakdown in tissue, so years after excessive orthodontic force, a tooth may experience resorption.
 Likewise, trauma to a tooth may damage gum ligaments, resulting in the beginnings of resorption.
 Extreme teeth grinding and tooth-bleaching have been found to initiate resorption as well.
 The good news?
 Most patients with these risk factors never go on to develop any indicators of root resorption.

 What Does Root Resorption Look Like?

 It is most common for root resorption to begin on the outside of a tooth near the gum line and work its way inward in a process called external cervical resorption (ECR).
 Pink spots are a common indicator that ECR is taking place.
 The eventual effects appear as holes, or cavity-like areas, at the gum line of the tooth.

 Not nearly as common as ECR, internal resorption begins in the root of the tooth and is often due to chronic pulp inflammation.
 Because resorption is usually asymptomatic, most patients are unaware of their condition until well into the resorption process.

 If the initial pink spots on the tooth’s enamel are spotted and treated in time, no further dental care should be necessary.
 If, however, the enamel has experienced enough damage that cavities have resulted, root canal therapy may be needed.
 Extraction and dental implant procedures are required in the rare case that decay has affected the tooth pulp.